November 3, 2014.

 Title: Generic Clearance for the Collection of Qualitative Feedback on Agency Service Delivery.

 Abstract: The information collection activity will garner qualitative customer and stakeholder feedback in an efficient, timely manner, in accordance with the Administration's commitment to improving service delivery.
-By qualitative feedback we mean information that provides useful insights on perceptions and opinions, but are not statistical surveys that yield quantitative results that can be generalized to the population of study.
-This feedback will provide insights into customer or stakeholder perceptions, experiences and expectations, provide an early warning of issues with service, Start Printed Page 12426or focus attention on areas where communication, training or changes in operations might improve delivery of products or services.
+By qualitative feedback we mean information that provides useful insights on perceptions and opinions, but are not statistical surveys that yield Start Printed Page 65923quantitative results that can be generalized to the population of study.
+This feedback will provide insights into customer or stakeholder perceptions, experiences and expectations, provide an early warning of issues with service, or focus attention on areas where communication, training or changes in operations might improve delivery of products or services.
 These collections will allow for ongoing, collaborative and actionable communications between the Agency and its customers and stakeholders.
 It will also allow feedback to contribute directly to the improvement of program management.

 Current Actions: Revision and Extension of Currently Approved Collection.